 A Global Marketplace

 The United States (though only a teenager in age when compared to most of the rest of the world) is a global leader in many ways, serving as a role model for developing countries.
 As a nation, we've experienced much success and longevity.
 In education, though, we have been outpaced by countries less developed than our own.

 BRIC is an acronym used on Wall Street to represent Brazil, Russia, India and China.
 These four nations are in rapid growth mode and their economies are helping to significantly drive the global marketplace.
 Their educational systems are constantly evolving, and they have all made great strides where the US has not.
 At the same time, these countries are supplying US-based companies with employees to fill many positions that would normally be available to US citizens.

 In order to compete with candidates in other countries who are applying for positions at the corporate headquarters down the street, job seekers are forced to pursue higher levels of education.
-However, even with the best education, you will not be able to compete against someone who will work for a third of the cost.
+However, even with the best education, you are unlikely to be able to compete against someone who may work for a third of the cost.
 So being creative with your career planning, and choosing a career that is difficult to outsource overseas, is important.